wlsnmrk/Chickensoft.Log/CONTRIBUTING.md

 This is a C# nuget package, for use with the .NET SDK 6 or 7.
 As such, the `dotnet` tool will allow you to restore packages and build projects.

-The `Chickensoft.Log.Tests` project must be built with the Godot editor at least once before `dotnet build` will succeed.
-Godot has to generate the .NET bindings for the project, since tests run in an actual game environment.

 ## Coding Guidelines

 Your IDE should automatically adhere to the style guidelines in the provided `.editorconfig` file.
 Please try to keep lines under 80 characters long whenever possible.